JJMcM/bookish-chainsaw/docs/ONBOARDING.md

-# Workplace Operations Dashboard Onboarding Guide
+# Industrial Maintenance Dashboard Onboarding Guide

-Welcome to the Workplace Operations Dashboard project!
+Welcome to the Industrial Maintenance Dashboard project!
 This guide gives newcomers a quick orientation to the codebase, explains how data flows through the application, and highlights next areas to explore as you start contributing.